dsii-2017-unirsm/dsii-2017-archive/davideonestini/close-reading/the-flow-towards-europe.md

 ***how it works***

 The project uses public data published monthly by the United Nations Refugee Agency (UNHCR) and the visualisation works by means of JavaScript, HTML and CSS.
 Specifically, an algorithm transforms the collected dataset (the daparture date, the arrival date, the coordinates of the country of origin and the coordinates of the arrival country) into a white pixel shown on a blue interactive map.
-The average pixels' speed was decided to be 5 km/h.
+The average pixels' speed is set to be 5 km/h.

 The user can interact with the map in three different ways; by choosing the speed of the visualization (through a slider on top of the map), by selecting an exact date in the line chart or by hovering over a country.